tamim-ahsan/statistics/README.md

 # Purpose of this repository
-Within this repository, I store notebooks illustrating my skills in statistical modeling
+Within this repository, I store notebooks illustrating my skills in statistical testing and modelling